Educational Programs and Services

 Adult General Education programs provide noncredit instruction for individuals seeking to improve their academic skills in reading, language and mathematics.
 Programs include Adult Basic Education, ABE; General Education Development, GED; Vocational Preparatory Instruction, VPI; English for Speakers of Other Languages, ESOL; and Family Literacy.

 The City of Ocala Fire Department operates a fire station, complete with an advanced life support fire rescue unit, at the Ocala Campus.
-The facility offers not only protection to the campus and surrounding area, but excellent laboratory facilities for Fire Science and Paramedic students.
-Through a cooperative agreement with the City of Ocala Fire Department, Munroe Regional Medical Center has an advanced life support ambulance in service and responding from this station.
+The facility offers not only protection to the campus and surrounding area, but excellent laboratory facilities for Paramedic students.
+Through a cooperative agreement with the City of Ocala Fire Department, Munroe Regional Medical Center has an advanced life support ambulance that responds from this station.

 Police recruit training, corrections recruit training, law enforcement, corrections and correctional probation seminars, schools and courses are offered through the college’s Criminal Justice Institute, a nonprofit CF organization.